bioidiap/bob.extension/doc/cpp_api.rst

 .. cpp:class:: bob::extension::ClassDoc

-   To document a class including its constructor, you should use the :cpp:class:`bob::extension::ClassDoc`.
+   To document a class including its constructor, you should use the :cpp:func:`bob::extension::ClassDoc`.

    .. cpp:function:: bob::extension::ClassDoc(\
         const char* const class_name,\